 More About Subplans and Degrees

 I have served as graduate committee representative for the Hydrology, Water Resources and Environmental Fluid Mechanics subplan within the Civil Engineering degree, and in the past I've also served in this role within Civil Systems in Civil Engineering.
 I've also advised students in Environmental Engineering.
-However in AY 2021-2022, I am on sabbatical and am therefore not answering general graduate inquiries.
+Starting in AY 2022, I serve as the Associate Chair for Graduate Education in CEAE.
+Due to this administrative role and lack of new funding, I am not looking for new graduate students.

 The three subplan/degree options are: